 Looking for a simple, cheap and robust cloud computing platform that can host your site or app?
 Our DigitalOcean review (2018 update) will help you make an informed decision whether or not you should buy cloud hosting from DigitalOcean.

-DigitalOcean has quickly become one of the most popular cloud hosting providers thanks to their cloud servers simplicity, robust and reliable infrastructure and last but not least cheap prices.
+DigitalOcean has quickly become one of the most popular cloud hosting providers, thanks to their cloud servers simplicity, robust and reliable infrastructure and cheap prices.

-DO let’s you create, automate, and manage a robust cloud server infrastructure with out of the box features like floating IP addresses, shared private networking, tier-1 bandwidth, team accounts and SSD hard drives come as standard.
+DigitalOcean lets you create, automate, and manage a robust cloud server infrastructure with out of the box features like floating IP addresses, shared private networking, Tier-1 bandwidth, team accounts and SSD (solid-state drive) hard drives come as standard.

 All of their cloud servers are provisioned in as little as 55 seconds and DigitalOcean’s cheapest cloud hosting plan is 5.00 per month.